 C++ Vector pop_back

-It deletes the last element and reduces the size of the vector by one.
+It removes the final element and decreases the vector's size by one.

 Syntax